Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

    promoted (see below).
 This is normal.
 When the call returns successfully, it indicates that join and promotion have been successful.

-Assuming both the cluster and the node can reach each other, this will enact the actual join, wiping the data on the new joiner to instead sync its state with that of the cluster.
+Assuming both the cluster and the node can reach each other, this will enact the actual join, wiping the data on the new joiner to instead synchronize its state with that of the cluster.
 If this operation fails immediately (e.g. the cluster was not reachable or authentication failed), this node's state will not be wiped and the join will be reverted.
 However as soon as a first join is successful, this operation is final and can only be reverted by a factory reset.

-At this stage the new node has joined as a *learner* node: it is syncing with the cluster but is not yet operable.
+At this stage the new node has joined as a *learner* node: it is synchronizing with the cluster but is not yet operable.
 On the other hand, any problem with the node at this stage will not cause issues to the cluster, making this operation safe.